dchester/showcase/README.md

 # Showcase

-Lightweight pluggable CMS in Node.js with a RESTful API
+Lightweight pluggable CMS in Node.js with an admin interface and RESTful API

 ## Getting Started